 What other drugs will affect Vicodin?

-Other drugs may interact with acetaminophen and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+This list is not complete.
+Other drugs may interact with acetaminophen and hydrocodone, including prescription and over-the- counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 More about Vicodin (acetaminophen / hydrocodone)